AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 > Reference: [Overloading Methods in C#](https://www.pluralsight.com/guides/overload-methods-invoking-overload-methods-csharp) <br />

 ## Destructors
 Destructors (called _Finalizers_ these days) are the opposite of constructors.
-A c
+Destructors are called when the object [goes out of scope](https://www.pluralsight.com/guides/understanding-scope-and-visibility-in-c).
+Like constructors, destructors must share the name of the class; however, destructors have a single '~' before the class name to differentiate them from constructors.

 ```C#
 public static void Main(string[] args)
 {